Analysis of traffic of industrial protocols

 In this example, Kaitai will be used as a basis to carry out the definition of the protocol frameworking and later, through the kaitai-to-wireshark script it is translated into Lua to include it in Wireshark.

 Kaitai uses YAML language for the creation of binary or .ksy files.
 The file for the modbus protocol may be as shown below.

 If we transfer the .ksy file to the conversion script, the following file is obtained in .lua format.

-With it, and a few modifications, such as the inclusion of the port (in section <port> ready in the file) or certain revisions of types, the version to be used in Wireshark is obtained
+With it, and a few modifications, such as the inclusion of the port (in section

 The script resulting from the modifications must be included in Wireshark's plugins own path.
 In Wireshark's previous versions, it was required to modify a configuration file, but in the latest versions, with the simple inclusion in the Plugins directory, it is automatically loaded when the program is started.